datawire/ambassador-docs/howtos/filter-dev-guide.md

               httpGet:
    ```

-## Rapid Development of a Custom Filter
+## Rapid development of a custom filter

 During development, you may want to sidestep the deployment process for a faster development loop.
 The `aes-plugin-runner` helps you rapidly develop Ambassador Edge Stack filters locally.